 - Therapies for heart and blood vessel disorders (Duke University Medical Center, Durham, NC- Eric Peterson, M.D., M.S.)

 - Mental health therapeutics (Rutgers, The State University of New Jersey, New Brunswick, NJ - Stephen Crystal, Ph.D.)

 - Musculoskeletal disorders (University of Alabama, Birmingham, AL - Kenneth G. Saag, M.D., M.Sc.)

 - Pediatric therapeutics (Cincinnati Hospital Children's Medical Center, Cincinnati, OH - Carole Lannon, M.D., M.P.H.)

-- Tools for optimizing prescribing (University of Illinois at Chicago, Chicago, IL - Bruce L. Lambert, Ph.D.)
+- Tools for optimizing prescribing (Northwestern University, Chicago, IL - Bruce L. Lambert, Ph.D.)